lingtalfi/Light_Kit_Editor/doc/api/Ling/Light_Kit_Editor/Storage/LightKitEditorDatabaseStorage/addPage.md

-LightKitEditorDatabaseStorage::addPage — Adds a page.
+LightKitEditorDatabaseStorage::addPage — Adds a page, or replaces it if it already exist.